We Are Young: Influence and legacy

 The band's extensive touring, which has included playing Coachella, ensured that the groundwork was already in place for the act to grow, according to Fun's manager, Dalton Sim of Nettwerk Records.
 "From my perspective, the success comes from the hard work the band, Nettwerk Records and Fueled by Ramen have put into the band for the last three-plus years to develop a real fan base.
 Now, with some great exposure, the Fun fan base is taking those looks and spreading and connecting the band to new people."
 In addition, influential Los Angeles-area alternative station KROQ put "We Are Young" in rotation before the Super Bowl appearance based on its anthemic sound and lyrical relatable nature.
 "That's always the first thing that will get a song on the air, if it's a song we love and we think the listeners will love," said Lisa Worden, music director of KROQ.
 "That's why it went on the air, and then all the marketing around it is an added bonus.
 That's helped in getting the song out and reaching a different audience."
 Al Shipley of The Village Voice called the track "one of 2012's ubiquitous songs," predicting it would fully saturate pop culture in May 2012, when "it inevitably becomes the biggest commencement song since Vitamin C's ghastly 'Graduation (Friends Forever)'."
-We Are Young is also known as baseball star Clayton Kershaw's walk-up song.